HIPAA Compliance Guide for Google Workspace Administrators

 Vault

-Google does not provide a great deal of information regarding specific settings or configurations of vault related to HIPAA.
+Google does not provide a great deal of information regarding specific settings or configurations of Vault related to HIPAA.
 In fact, in the recent HIPAA guide from Google, Vault is only briefly mentioned.
 However, it is included in the services that Google defines as HIPAA compliant.

 Important Google Workspace settings for HIPAA compliance

-The following other considerations and best practices can help secure your Google Workspace environment and protect HIPAA PHI:
+The following other considerations and best practices can help secure your Google Workspace environment and protect PHI:

 Let’s briefly consider each of these best practices and see how each helps to secure your Google Workspace environment and align your organization with HIPAA regulations.